linsyking/vg151-docs/source/l9/lab9.rst

 - Beginners must ensure they understand what more advanced students are doing
 - P3 grade will be based on the final submission, a self evaluation survey, git commits, help provided to or asked by beginners

-**for future disucssions you can use your private channel, but we want to ensure all students are present and ready to work**
+**for future discussions you can use your private channel, but we want to ensure all students are present and ready to work**

 Stack-based Calculator
 ----------------------